daidahao/Database-Principles-Notes/lecture13.md

 ![](lecture13/eav.png)

 An EAV model will underestimate volumes and pick on indexes and algorithms that use indexes.
+(That is to say, it will force the optimizer to use indexes.)

 Hence the benefit of "**extended statistics**" (which only the top products such as Oracle allow), not only to detect genuine correlation in the data (such as between "born" and "died") but also to try to correct artificial correlation introduced by the data model (because any value cannot be associated with any attribute).